| |

 |

-sunburst stain, ebony headstock with abalone Heron inlay.
+stain, ebony headstock with abalone heron inlay

 My personal mandolin.